superfaceai/docs/docs/guides/test-use-case.md

 Comlink profile and map files (.supr and .suma) needs to be compiled to their AST form (with .ast.json extension).

-If you did not add compilation to your `package.json` build process as recommended in [How to setup local environment guide](./setup-the-environment#recomended-add-compilation-to-build-process) run the following command to perform a one-off compilation:
+Run the following command to perform a one-off compilation:

 ```shell
 superface compile